Fri 26th

 Posted by Peter Black on Peter Black | Mute

-Michael's ward surgeries return today following the school Easter holidays and take place every Thursday during school term time.
+Michael's ward surgeries take place today and every Thursday during school term time.
 They are as follows : Thursdays at 5.45pm prompt - West End Campus (come to reception area of St Joseph's RC and Victoria Park Primary Schools) Thursdays at 6.30pm prompt - Harris Academy reception area All welcome - no appointment necessary!

 Posted by Bailie Fraser Macpherson & Cllr Michael Crichton on Councillors Fraser Macpherson & Michael Crichton - working for the West End | Mute